Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Curriculum Learning

-Curriculum learning enables agents to master challenging goals by progressing through a sequence of tasks with increasing complexity, allowing gradual skill acquisition.
+Curriculum learning enables agents to master challenging goals by progressing through a sequence of tasks (usually specified by subgoals) with increasing complexity.
+Those subgoals can be seen as options with increasing difficulty.

 Intrinsic Motivation

-Intrinsic motivation in RL drives agents to explore and learn new skills without explicit external rewards, focusing instead on curiosity, novelty, or information gain.
-This developmental approach enables agents to autonomously discover reusable skills, often represented as options with subgoals that are interesting or novel.
+Intrinsic motivation in RL drives agents to learn new skills without explicit external rewards, focusing instead on curiosity, novelty, or information gain.

 Common intrinsic signals include bonuses for visiting new or rarely seen states, which push agents to explore unfamiliar areas.
-Some methods, like Relative Novelty or First Return then Explore, set subgoals whenever the agent experiences something new.
-While factored approaches, like HEXQ, break the environment into smaller tasks based on how its parts interact.
+Some methods, like Relative Novelty ((Simsek and Barto, 2004)) or First Return then Explore (Ecoffet et al., 2020), set subgoals whenever the agent experiences something new.
+While factored approaches, like HEXQ (Hengst et al., 2002), break the environment into smaller tasks based on how its parts interact.
 Together, these methods help agents explore more thoroughly, learn a wide range of behaviors, and make it easier to reuse learned skills in new situations.

 Ongoing challenges include scaling factored skill discovery to high-dimensional observation spaces, developing robust novelty estimation in continuous or stochastic settings, and formally connecting intrinsic motivation with other option discovery techniques.